 Best time to visit for cheap holidays to Crete

-If you are looking to get the best value for money during a holiday in Crete, the summer is best avoided.
+If you are looking to get the best value for money during a holiday in Crete, the summer is best avoided though.
 In particular, give August a complete miss!

 I feel for families who have no choice (because of the school holidays) to visit Crete in August, but if you do have a choice, follow my advice.
 Not only is this the most expensive month, but it's also more crowded in popular places like Chania.